marksgatemuslimcommunity/src/pages/madrasah.md

 It is important to take part in development of our local community.
 And in turn, you will have a chance to know other parents who are like-minded.
 This is a chance to grow and keep a close knit of parents together.
 Children also benefit from being with other students.

 ## How much does it cost?
 In order to deal with administration and providing other resources, we have a set pricing.
-In order to be affordable and benefit your children, we charge **£1.67 per hour**.
+In order to be affordable and benefit your children, we charge **£15.00 per week**.

 ## Can I see an overview of this term and the cost breakdown?
 You can refer to [**this**]({% post_url 2018-09-17-timetable-and-costing %}) post for more information about the timetable as of 2018 as well cost breakdown.